LEED v4.1 BD+C – what’s new in the building LCA credit?

 LEED v4.1 introduces several changes that make materials credits more accessible for projects.
 Restructured Materials and Resources (MR) credits in v4.1 ensure that the goals identified in LEED v4 are met.
 Moreover, for the first time in LEED, energy metrics include both cost and greenhouse gas emissions.

 MR Credit: Building Life-Cycle Impact Reduction, Option 4.
 Whole Building Life Cycle Assessment

 Summary of changes:

-- Credit is more focused on carbon reduction, extra weight on the global warming potential
+- Credit is more focused on carbon reduction; extra weight is given to the global warming potential

-- Credit offers a starting point of one point for doing an LCA, without comparison
+- Credit offers a point for completing whole-building LCA without demonstrating any reduction

 |Paths||Requirements for the path in LEED v4.1||Points|

-The manual also clarifies the requirement for documentation, requiring a narrative of how the life cycle assessment was conducted and if applicable for paths 2, 3 and 4 what changes were made to proposed buildings in order to achieve the related impact reductions.
-The manual also clarifies the difference of characterization of fossil fuels between CML and TRACI.
+The manual also clarifies the requirement for documentation, requiring a narrative of how the life cycle assessment was conducted and, if applicable, for paths 2, 3, and 4, what changes were made to proposed buildings in order to achieve the related impact reductions.
+The manual also clarifies the difference in characterization of fossil fuels between CML and TRACI.

 In One Click LCA: All the LEED v4 compliant tools (TRACI-based for North America, CML-based for Europe and International) can be used as is also for LEED v4.1.